arread/census-fema-tornadoes/README.md

 1. `Import tornadoes.R`: Accesses, downloads, filters, and saves tornado tracks (paths) data from the SVRGIS database.
 These can also be downloaded manually from https://www.spc.noaa.gov/gis/svrgis/.
 Other SVRGIS data can be accessed the same way, including their wind and hail datasets.
 2. `Import FEMA declarations.R`: Accesses, downloads, and saves FEMA Disaster Declarations data from OpenFEMA using the R package `rfema` to access the API.
 These can also be downloaded from https://www.fema.gov/openfema-data-page/disaster-declarations-summaries-v2.
 Other OpenFEMA can be accessed the same way.
 3. `Import Census.R`: Accesses, downloads, and saves Census and ACS data using the `tidycensus` package.
 Example tables/variables are used, but users should modify the code to include variables of interest.
-4. `Spatial merge.R`: Shows how to do spatial join and merge on census geography to combine the 3 datasets.
+4. `Merge tornadoes.R`: Shows how to do spatial join and merge on census geography to combine the tornadoes, declarations, and census datasets.
+5. `Import hail.R` and `Import wind.R`: Shows how to obtain wind and hail data from SVRGIS in the same way as obtaining the tornado data.
+6. `Merge wind and hail.R`: A simplified version of the merge code in script 4.
+This one, due to limitations in identifying declared disasters due to wind/hail alone, does not merge the FEMA data the same way we do with tornadoes.
+Instead, this script shows only how to perform the spatial join between the Census data and the wind/hail paths.

 # Obtaining Census data via API
 In order to pull demographic data using `tidycensus`, you'll need a Census API key.
 You can request one here: https://api.census.gov/data/key_signup.html